 Many aspects of her writing today can be found in the pieces of her life.

 Dana grew up in Lancaster, a suburb of Dallas in Texas.
-(Middle Grade Novel: Long Shot Kid) She and her sister cared for many pets: a chubby dachshund, two cats, a goldfish, a white rabbit, two love birds, and a shetland pony with a nasty attitude.
+(Middle Grade Novel: Long Shot Kid) She and her sister cared for many pets: a chubby dachshund, two cats, goldfish, a white rabbit, two love birds, and a Shetland pony with a nasty attitude.
 Dana’s black cat, named Charcoal, was a surprise from Santa Claus.
 Charcoal was a special friend and lived 17 years.

 The highlight of every summer was spending a week on her grandparent’s farm.
 (Short Stories: Guts and Indifference, and Middle Grade Novel: Mom's Good Luck Bra)